 South Korea!
-If I absolutely had to live in a country where I didn’t speak the language, it’d probably be South Korea.
-Beautiful women, amazingly varied geography, and some of the finest international cinema ever to grace the inside of my DVD player.
+If I absolutely had to live in a country where I didn’t speak the language, it’d probably be South Korea as it’s home to some of the finest international cinema ever to grace the inside of my DVD player.
 Old Boy, Memories of Murder, 3-Iron, Save the Green Planet… all incredibly awesome movies from the past few years.
 The only guarantee you get with Korean movies is that there are no guarantees.
 Comedies more often than not will include tragedy, dark dramas will usually have some highly inappropriate but effective laughs, and suspense thrillers?
 No character is safe.
 Not a one.

 Which brings us to this week’s film, The Chaser.
 Joong-ho (Yun-Seok Kim) is having a rough day at work.
 He owes an exorbitant amount of money to some bad people, some of his employees have quit without notice and another is sick, and he’s losing customers to the competition.
 Did I mention he’s an ex-cop forced into early retirement who now runs an escort service?
 A call comes in, and with no other options, Joong-ho coerces the sick girl, Mi-jin (Yeong-hie Seo), to meet with the client, Young-min (Jung-woo Ha).
 Mi-jin agrees and leaves her daughter home alone (a daughter Joong-ho doesn’t know exists.)
 We quickly discover the girls aren’t quitting so much as dying at the hands of Young-min, a disturbed young man with a penchant for pummeling with a hammer anyone who gets in his way.
 Joong-ho is a cynical prick, and even as we know the truth of the missing girls he comes to think his investments are simply being sold to yet another pimp.
 He sets out to find his girls, his property, but when the truth becomes apparent his quest narrows simply to finding Mi-jin before it’s too late.
 Along the way he discovers that his hard-edged cynicism and lack of moral center may not be enough to face the challenge of the night to come.